SubF/Kickstarter-Analysis/README.md

 ## Results

 Based on the analysis of outcomes based on launch date, the theater category of Kickstarter campaigns should be run in May to have the highest chance of success.
+In addition, the spike in spending on Kickstarters seem to correlate with the tax season/Christmas with the most successful campaigns after tax returns in April and a trend downwards until December.

 Based on the analysis of outcomes based on goals, the theater category of Kickstarter campaigns should be run with a goal of under $4,999 or between $35,000 to $44,999 for the highest chance of success.